-The Authority has, in Volume 1, analysed the general nature of the risks confronting SunWater and recommended that an adjusted price cap apply to all WSS.
+In Volume 1, the Authority analysed the general nature of the risks confronting SunWater and recommended that an adjusted price cap apply to all WSS.
 The proposed allocation of risks and the means for addressing them are outlined in Table 2.1.